rryanrussell/goscript/ROADMAP.md

 ### Proposed:
 1. **Unit tests** for transpiler (transpiler_test.go)
    - Test each Go construct → expected JS output
+   - Skipped tests can be used as TODOs for partially supported or planned features.

 2. **Integration tests** (tests/)
    - Write Go programs, transpile, run in Node.js